spring-attic/spring-security-oauth/docs/oauth2.md

 * `scope`: The scope to which the client is limited.
 If scope is undefined or empty (the default) the client is not limited by scope.
 * `authorizedGrantTypes`: Grasnt types that are authorized for the client to use.
 Default value is empty.
 * `authorities`: Authorities that are granted to the client (regular Spring Security authorities).

+Client details can be updated in a running application by access the underlying store directly (e.g. database tables in the case of `JdbcClientDetailsService`) or through the `ClientDetailsManager` interface (which both implementations or `ClientDetailsService` also implement).

+### Managing Tokens

+The [`AuthorizationServerTokenServices`][AuthorizationServerTokenServices] interface defines the operations that are necessary to manage OAuth 2.0 tokens.
+Note the following:

+* When an access token is created, the authentication must be stored so that the subsequent access token can reference it.
+* The access token is used to load the authentication that was used to authorize its creation.

+When creating your `AuthorizationServerTokenServices` implementation, you may want to consider using the [`DefaultTokenServices`][DefaultTokenServices] which creates tokens via random value and handles everything except for the persistence of the tokens which it delegates to a `TokenStore`.
+The default store is an [in-memory implementation][InMemoryTokenStore], but there is also a [jdbc version](JdbcTokenStore) that may be suitable for your needs.

+### Grant Types

+The grant types supported by the `AuthorizationEndpoint` can be configured via the `AuthorizationServerSecurityConfigurer`.
+By default all grant types are supported except password (see below for details of how to switch it on).
+The following properties affect grant types:

+* `authenticationManager`: password grants are switched on by injecting an `AuthenticationManager`.
+* `authorizationCodeServices`: defines the authorization code services (instance of `org.springframework.security.oauth2.provider.code.AuthorizationCodeServices`) for the auth code grant
+* `implicitGrantService`: manages state during the imlpicit grant.
+* `tokenGranter`: the `TokenGranter` (taking full control of the granting and ignoring the other properties above)

+In XML grant types are included as child elements of the `authorization-server`.

 ### Configuring the Endpoint URLs